 Cheesecake Filling

-- 24 oz cream cheese (room temperature)
+- 24 oz cream cheese 3 blocks

-- ½ cup full-fat plain greek yogurt (room temperature)
+- ½ cup full-fat plain Greek yogurt (room temperature)

 - ¾ cup granulated sugar

-- 2 tablespoon cornstarch
+- 2 tablespoons cornstarch

 - zest of 1 lemon